onflow/cadence/docs/language.md

 ### Integers

-Integers are whole numbers without a fractional part.
+Integers are numbers without a fractional part.
 They are either *signed* (positive, zero, or negative) or *unsigned* (positive or zero) and are either 8 bits, 16 bits, 32 bits, 64 bits or arbitrarily large.